RFUniverse: A Multiphysics Simulation Platform for Embodied AI: INTRODUCTION

-Aside from the key features regarding physics-based interaction, RFUniverse also provides full functionalities to support simulation and learning of robots doing household tasks: Python APIs, photo-realistic rendering, multi-modal sensing, synthetic data generation for perception models, and gym-like wrapper for reinforcement learning models.
-A powerful ROS-free motion planner, RFMove \cite{rfmove} is natively integrated to plan for full-body movements.
-Moreover, we provide a VR interface to extend the interactive ability from the real to the simulated world.
+To help utilize the simulation environment, in addition to the multiphysics simulation, RFUniverse also provides full functionalities to support task simulation and learning: physics-based rendering, multi-modal sensing, Python APIs, and a gym-like wrapper for reinforcement learning.
+Besides, we provide a ROS-free version of MoveIt~\cite{moveit}, RFMove \cite{rfmove}, as a lightweight planner, and natively integrate it into RFUniverse for full-body movement planning.
+In addition, we also provide ROS interface to enlarge the ecosystem and expand the scope of potential users.
+We also provide a VR interface to extend the interactive ability from the real to the simulated environment.

-We evaluate the usability of RFUniverse with various kinds of tasks related to household, namely fruit-picking for rigid object manipulation, cloth-folding for 2D flexible object manipulation, sponge-wiping for 3D flexible object manipulation, stair-chasing for locomotion, room-cleaning for multi-agent collaboration, milk-pouring for task and motion planning, bimanual-lifting via VR interface for behavior cloning.

-We summarize our contributions as follows: \begin{itemize} \item We construct a simulation environment RFUniverse, which can support physics-based interactions for all the extracted action and object types.
-It also provides a client-server communication framework based on gRPC, which can enable full functionality control of Unity with Python language. \item We benchmark 7 kinds of learning tasks on RFUniverse, which cover different aspects of the household tasks. \end{itemize}
+We present a set of standard tasks trained with reinforcement learning to showcase the usage of RFUniverse to robot learning in supplementary materials, such as navigation in the setting of multi-agent collaboration, locomotion in the setting of goal reaching, and a few manipulation tasks (\eg fruit picking, cloth folding, sponge wiping).
+In the main paper, we would like to highlight and focus more on introducing and explaining the multiphysics-based system, which is seldom considered by previous simulation environments.
+We evaluate food cutting, water pushing, towel catching with reinforcement learning, and butter pushing with classic planning control, to demonstrate the usage of this multiphysics-based system.
+We also perform experiments for visual pre-trained encoders for reaching and cabinet closing.